-BRIGHTHOUSE MODERN DAY SLAVERY STATEMENT 2018/19
+BRIGHTHOUSE MODERN DAY SLAVERY STATEMENT 2019/20

-Our supply chains
+Our supply chain

 Due diligence processes

-For our own brand and non ‘A’ brand product suppliers we continue to carry out comprehensive due diligence checks and factory audits, reviewing and expecting our producers to meet at least the minimum standards in respect of health and safety, wages, working hours, equal opportunities, freedom of association, collective bargaining and disciplinary procedures.
-It is also strictly not acceptable to employ any forced or child labour is wholly unacceptable.
+For suppliers of our own brand and non-premium products, we carry out comprehensive due diligence and factory audits.
+We check that our producers meet at least the minimum standards in respect of health and safety, wages, working hours, equal opportunities, freedom of association, collective bargaining and disciplinary procedures, while also making it explicit that the employment of any form of forced or child labour is wholly unacceptable.